Steffen staying at Man City: Will new contract help or hurt USMNT goalkeeper's World Cup hopes?

 Editors' Picks

-He has made two appearances in the Carabao Cup and played in the Community Shield curtain-raiser this season but, barring an injury, Steffen’s next appearance might not be until the FA Cup restarts in January.
+Steffen has made two appearances in the Carabao Cup and played in the Community Shield curtain-raiser this season but, barring an injury, his next appearance might not be until the FA Cup third round in January.

-A victory in the Champions League against Paris St-Germain next week would see City guaranteed to top Group A and allow Ederson to sit out the trip to RB Leipzig on the final matchday, but opportunities remain scarce for Steffen.
+A victory in the Champions League against Paris Saint-Germain next week would see City guaranteed top spot in Group A and allow Ederson to sit out the trip to RB Leipzig on the final matchday, but opportunities remain scarce for Steffen.

 A lack of game-time would appear to present a problem to his hopes of being the USMNT's first-choice shot-stopper for Qatar 2022.

-However, USMNT boss Gregg Berhalter has selected Steffen for the recent crucial World Cup qualifiers against Costa Rica and Mexico and is expected to do so again in Tuesday’s game against Jamaica.
+However, USMNT boss Gregg Berhalter has selected Steffen for the recent crucial World Cup qualifiers against Costa Rica and Mexico, and is expected to do so again in Tuesday’s clash with Jamaica.

-“I think when you look at the choice of Zack to play in the Mexico game, you can infer that he's ahead of Matt, and that would be normal to infer,” Berhalter said ahead of the game in Kingston.
+“I think when you look at the choice of Zack to play in the Mexico game, you can infer that he's ahead of Matt,” Berhalter said ahead of the game in Kingston.

 “But what I'd say is that it's also up to Zack to keep his form.
 We're not hesitant to change goalkeepers.
-It's not something we're adverse to and we know that the competition is really tight and they're pushing each other and I think that's a good thing.”
+We know that the competition is really tight and they're pushing each other, and I think that's a good thing.”

-It’s a huge vote of confidence in Steffen, particularly with qualification for the World Cup not certain and with a place desperately required after the disaster of missing out on Russia 2018.
+Berhalter's backing is a huge and timely vote of confidence in Steffen, particularly with qualification for the World Cup not certain.

-USMNT currently sit top of their group at the halfway stage, although they are only three points ahead of Panama, who, as it stands, would have to negotiatre an inter-confederation play-off in order to make it to Qatar.
+USMNT currently sit top of their CONCACAF group at the halfway stage, although they are only three points ahead of Panama, who, as it stands, would have to negotiate an inter-confederation play-off in order to make it to Qatar 2022.

 Injuries and illness have meant that Steffen and Turner have rarely been available at the same time but now that they are, the City keeper has been given the nod.

 “It was a difficult decision,” Berhalter added.
-“It wasn't something that was easy based on how we thought Matt was playing.
-He played really well in the Gold Cup, letting up one goal, and qualifying, letting up two goals in five games.
+“It wasn't easy, given how Matt was playing.
+He played really well in the Gold Cup, letting up one goal, and qualifying, letting up just two goals in five games.

 “It was more we're looking at the games and how they're unfolding and we're saying there's a number of possessions that we can be keeping in these games that we're not, and we think Zack is stronger with his feet.
-We made that decision based on that.
+So, we made that decision based on that.

 “They're two very high-level goalkeepers.
-There's not much separating them but, in this particular area, where we think it was an area of need, we thought Zack was ahead and so we made that decision.”
+There's not much separating them but, in this particular area, which we think it is an area of need, we thought Zack was ahead of Matt, so we made that decision.”

 Berhalter and Steffen have a history going back to their days together at Columbus Crew and he made the Pennsylvanian his first-choice goalkeeper when he first took over the USMNT.

-He also encouraged Steffen to stay at City after a year-long loan stay in Germany with Fortuna Dusseldorf, in 2019-20.
+He also encouraged Steffen to stay at City after a year-long loan spell in Germany with Fortuna Dusseldorf, in 2019-20.

-Berhalter saw it as a high-quality environment where he would not only improve his shot-stopping skills, but also his footballing ability.
+Berhalter saw Manchester as a high-quality environment where Steffen would not only improve his shot-stopping skills, but also his footballing ability.

-While Steffen may be missing out on extended game time, when he plays, the quality of opponents is considerably higher than those faced by his rivals.
+While Steffen may be missing out on extended game time, when he plays, the quality of opponents is considerably higher than those faced by his rivals in the USMNT.

 The 12 matches he started for City last season included two appearances at Wembley – in a Carabao Cup victory over Aston Villa and an FA Cup defeat to Chelsea – while he also featured in away games at Manchester United, Arsenal, Everton and Burnley in the Premier League.